Earconwald: Relics and shrine

 It is recorded that the servants of the church could only move the relics of St Erkenwald "clandestinely at night" because to do otherwise would have created hysteria among the crowds.

-The Curfew Tower of Barking Abbey.
-This was one of the three gateways to Barking Abbey, founded in 666 by Erkenwald, later Bishop of London.
+The burials of both Erkenwald and Sebbi quickly became the focus of saints’ cults and pilgrimages.
+This local mania for miracles and relics has been described as the first evidence that Londoners were becoming enthusiastic about Christianity and that newly returned religion had found its footing in the area.
+Erkenwald's grave was a popular place of pilgrimage up to the Reformation.

 The shrine was constantly enriched by canons and by the merchants of London, well into the 15th century, and miracles were reported at the site of the shrine into the 16th century.
 The citizens of London took special pride in the magnificent shrine, and had a special devotion to St Erkenwald.
 The reported increase in miracles made the shrine one of the most popular resorts for pilgrims.
 The end of the fourteenth century saw riches pouring into the coffers of the humble Saxon bishop.
 Offerings included twelve nobles from King John of France and a sapphire from Richard de Preston, a grocer, which was intended for the cure of eye infirmities and whose virtues were publicly proclaimed.

-Amongst the Ashmole manuscripts in the Bodleian Library is the following entry in Ashmole's own hand that concerns work on the shrine in 1448:
+Amongst the Ashmole manuscripts in the Bodleian Library is the following entry in Elias Ashmole's own hand that concerns work on the shrine in 1448:

 "Pondus Cancelli ferrei ante Altare Sancti Erkenwaldi facti Ao Dni.
 1448 per manus Stephani Clampard, fabri, sumptibus Decani et Capituli elevati ibidem vi. die Junii anno predicto, 3438 lb. precii cujuslibet lb. cum ferra 4d.
 Summa 641.
 2s.

 Expens. in ferro 3438 lb. precio cujuslibet vs. Summa 8 li.
 16 s.
 8 d.

 Item in vasos ferri ixc precio ut supra.
 Summa xlv s.

 Item in Stannum ad dealban.
 Summa viij. li.

 (The weight of the iron chancel in front of the Altar of St. Erkenwald made AD 1448 by the hands of Stephen Clampard, carpenter, at the expense of the Dean and Chapter raised there on 6 June of the aforesaid year, 3438 lb. the price of each lb. with iron 4d.
 Total 641.
 2s.

 Expense. in iron 3438 lb. price of each vs. Total £8 16s.
 8d.

 Also in vessels of iron at the same price as above.
 Total 45 shillings.